BibianaFam/myLinux/README.md

 Hello!
 If you're reading this, you're probably about to reinstall your favorite programs on Linux.
 Don't worry, this script is here to make it quick and painless

-# What does this dcript do?
+ What does this sript do?

 Its automates the installation of the following programs:
 - WPS Office 📊